-Tips On How To Install Swimming Pool Equipment
+How To Install Swimming Pool Equipment

-As a pool owner it can be difficult to find definitive information about how to install your pool equipment as well which materials you should use and in which order you should install the equipment.
-In the following pages Swimming Pool Steve talks about many of the commonly used installation materials and processes used to professionally install swimming pool equipment.
+As a pool owner it can be difficult to find definitive information about how to install your pool equipment as well as which materials you should use and in which order you should install the equipment.
+In the following pages Swimming Pool Steve talks about many of the common installation materials and processes used to professionally install swimming pool equipment.
 Installing your equipment incorrectly can damage the equipment, void your warranty and potentially even be dangerous so be sure to review these sections before installing your own equipment.

 Pipe materials - Learn from Swimming Pool Steve the difference between pipe materials for swimming pools, which to use when installing your equipment, and how to properly work with each material type.
 This includes rigid PVC, flex PVC, CPVC, poly pipe, ABS and drainage hose.

 Glue and primer - With grey, clear, blue, yellow, orange and other colors of glue how do you know which one to use for each application?
 By reading this section from Swimming Pool Steve on how to select the right glue for any swimming pool equipment installation, that's how!

 Threaded connections - When it comes to swimming pool equipment installation you will need to deal with at least a few threaded pipe connections.
 This section will teach you which materials to use for making connections to your equipment, but more importantly which thread sealants you should NEVER use on pool equipment.

 Common pipe fittings - Knowing all of the different kinds of plumbing fittings that you will need to install pool equipment is something that comes with experience.
 If you are installing your own pool equipment this page on commonly used plumbing fittings in the pool and spa industry will be extremely helpful.